qzhang503/proteoQ/README.md

 `purgePSM` mainly tell us the uncertainty of measures beyond the point of peptide parting.

-*NB:* (1) Peptide quantitations with single PSM identification, so-called one-hit wonders, will yield infinite CV and be nullified as well.
-An option of keeping ohw is currently under construction.
-(2) CV is sensitive to outliers and some large CV in peptide quantitations may be merely due to a small number of bad measures.
+*NB:* CV is sensitive to outliers and some large CV in peptide quantitations may be merely due to a small number of bad measures.
 Although the option of `rm_outliers` was set to `FALSE` during our earlier call to `normPSM`, I think it is generally a good idea to have `rm_outliers = TRUE`.

 #### 1.2.2 Summarize PSMs to peptides